Join one of our upcoming courses taking place around the world! Explore now

 1. Select the Solver Options tab.

-1. For this tutorial, leave the default settings.
+3. For this tutorial, use default settings.

-2. Click OK.
+4. Click OK.

 1.2 Import Geometry

-1. Select File > Import > Import Geometry or Geometry geometry import icon > Import/Export > Import Geometry geometry import icon.
+1. Select File > Import > Import Geometry geometry import icon or Geometry > Import/Export > Import Geometry geometry import icon.

 5. Click Done.